 Many dogs suffering from arthritis are also overweight.
 The extra kilos create more stress and pressure on the joints, worsening the pain and signs of arthritis.
 Weight loss is usually associated with diminished pain and increased general function and wellbeing.
 If your animal is overweight, we recommend a consultation with our weight loss clinic.

 Over exercising pets with arthritis can make them stiff and sore but moderate and regular exercise is important.
 It maintains joint mobility, muscle strength and joint support.
 Swimming appears to be a very good exercise as it helps developing muscles strength without increasing joint load.
 Nice gentle walking is also a very good exercise for you and your pet!
 At all times avoid high impact activities such as running, jumping and playing with other dogs.
-Always try to limit the exercise to a level that minimizes aggravation of clinical signs.
+Always try to limit the exercise to a level that minimises aggravation of clinical signs.
 If your dog likes swimming, hydrotherapy and heated indoor swimming pools are now available.

 Soft and warm bed